BurakTaskin/ExitIntentPopup_Javascript/README.md

 # Exit-intent-popup_Javascript
-EN - Thanks to this code, a popup can be show to when the visitor leaves the page
+EN - With this code, a popup can be shown when the visitor is about to leave the page.
+TR - Bu kod sayesinde ziyaretçi sayfadan ayrılmak üzereyken popup açılır.